awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/procurement-system-integration-setup.md

 ## Configuring AWS Marketplace to integrate with Coupa<a name="coupa-integration-setup-awsmp-configuration"></a>

-After you have setup your IAM permissions, you are ready to configure AWS Marketplace integration with Coupa\.
+After you have set up your IAM permissions, you are ready to configure AWS Marketplace integration with Coupa\.
 Navigate to **Manage procurement**\.
 In the **Manage procurement systems** pane, enter a name and description for the punchout\.
 You can also switch the integration to test mode so that users can test the integration without creating product subscriptions until you're ready\.
 To configure the AWS Marketplace portion of the integration, complete the following procedure\.

 **To configure AWS Marketplace for integrating with Coupa**